rbarbalat/Cypher/README.md

 ## Teams

-*  Returns a list of all Teams
+*  Returns a list of all Teams (each team is a dictionary)

     * `GET /api/teams/`